RIKEN-RCCS/s3-baby-server/README.md

 - Buckets cannot have tags.

+- GetObjectAttributes returns no "ObjectParts" infomation.
+  Baby-server does not retain parts information.

 ## Terse Error Messages

 - Errors returned to a client do not contain information from OS such